rshourou/AWS_REST_API/Clarius/README.md

-A FastAPI CRUD App
+A FastAPI App on AWS
 This project is a REST_API app  with a Python FastAPI backend.
 It is hosted on serverless AWS infrastructure (using Lambda and DynamoDB).

-Clarius API app

 # API Folder
 The /api folder contains the Python FastAPI code.
 Run this shell script to build the code into a zip (required for CDK to upload to Lambda):

 # Go to api folder cd api and run docker commands:
 docker build -t build_lambda .

 docker run --rm -v "cd:/code" build_lambda

 This should generate a lambda_function.zip in api folder.